mardukhorus/growx-client-app/README.md

 ## Description

-Non custodial version of @growx market making bot, for self hosted market making applications.
+Non custodial version of @growx market maker, for self hosted market making applications.
 This app acts as a bridge between @growx market maker and user owned account on one of 100+ centralized crypto exchanges.
 Client app is fully automated and does not require any intervention other than configuration prior to initiation.

 ## Market making features